Testing event-driven systems, simply.

 Define Flows

-Arrange tasks into flows that model your system's event and command sequences.
+Arrange tasks into flows that model your system's command and event sequences.

 Run & Monitor

-Run flows in a collection via the Flurry CLI.
+Run collections locally and in CI/CD pipelines via the Flurry CLI.

 Highlights of current and upcoming features